jeffcampbellmakesgames/UnityMarkdownViewer/README.md

 Changes:
 * MarkdownViewer.Draw(float contentWidth = float.NaN)\
-Passing default value results in normal behavior, but passing a value draws view in the specified width, rather than width of editor window.
+Passing default value results in normal behavior, which would use the width of the entire editor window, but passing a value draws view in the specified width instead.

 * MarkdownViewer.drawToolbar { get; set; } = true;\
 Prevents the toolbar from being drawn if false, true is normal behavior.